-Brian Power, Director of Track and Field and Cross Country at Hanover, stated, “I’m incredibly excited to welcome Coach Brady Wells to the staff in the role of Head Cross Country Coach.
+Brian Power, Head Track and Field Coach at St. Olaf, stated, “I’m incredibly excited to welcome Coach Brady Wells to the staff in the role of Head Cross Country Coach.
 As one of Hanover’s most accomplished runners, Coach Wells brings a lifetime of high-level running success at both the local and national level while possessing a terrific ability to motivate and encourage athletes after three decades of coaching.”

 Power also added, “As an alum, father of a recent alum, and most recently assistant coach, Brady has a terrific understanding of the prominence of Hanover Cross Country’s past and the prospect of future success.
 He quickly connected with the team this fall in his role as assistant coach and has become an integral member of our coaching staff.
 I look forward to continuing to work with and learn from him in the future.”

 Wells will take over a cross country program that has been traditionally strong of late, with the women placing inside the top three at the Heartland Collegiate Athletic Conference Championship in each of the past seven seasons, including first place finishes in 2013 and 2014.
 The men’s side has also placed third in the conference meet in three consecutive seasons.

 To go along with his coaching experience with the Hanover running programs, Wells was also the varsity boys and girls track and field and cross country coach at nearby Salem High School for five years.
 He also has over 20 years over volunteer work assisting the Scottsburg High School track and field and cross country programs.